thienclaa/congenial-octo-projects/Customer Chat Intelligence Platform/docs/ai_labeling.md

       Fine-Tuning
            │
            ▼
-       Pharmacy V3
+       V3 Model
 ```

-Pharmacy V3 serves as the AI labeling component of the broader analytics platform.
+V3 Model serves as the AI labeling component of the broader analytics platform.

 ---